 Oh right, the popsicles.
 Full of nourishing fats, juicy lime and just the right amount of sweetness, these frosty treats are quickly becoming a rediscovered favorite.
 They only take a few minutes of hands-on time to make, and they’re the perfect way to cool down after an afternoon of playing in the sunshine.

 Using these silicone popsicle molds, which I love because they’re on the smaller side, this recipe makes 7-8 servings.
-If you’re using different popsicle molds and want to calculate about how many this recipe will make, the total amount of liquid is around 1 3/4 to 2 cups.
+If you’re making these key lime popsicles with different molds and want to calculate how many this recipe will make, the total amount of liquid is around 1 ¾ to 2 cups.

 Also, if you love lime as much as I do, you can increase the intensity of the flavor by adding grated lime zest to taste.
 My kids make them without the zest, so that’s what’s in the photos, but both ways are delicious.
 I hope you love them!